TomatPhrog/Do-Bees-Have-Knees/_src/index.md

 ## A Heavy Question

-Bees being an extremly part of food production need all the help they can get.
+Bees being an extremley important part of food production need all the help they can get.
 By understanding if they have knees or not humans will be able to properly diagnose and help bees with joint related issues suck as arthritis and tendonitis.

 ![A bumblebee with 'knee?' pointed at one of its knees, circled.](/images/bumblebeeKnee.webp)